gcpantazis/heroku-buildpack-php-gruntjs/README.md

 The buildpack expects that you set a package.json file at your project's root for node/npm configuration, and keep a separate package.json alongside your gruntfile in `/build`.

+On deploy to heroku, this configuration installs grunt globally, and will run `npm install` at the root and `/build` level.

 License
 -------